btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### 4. Setup Point of Sale (PoS)
 - Left sidebar under "Plugins", click on "**Point of Sale**"
-- "**App Name**": enter same merchant name as for the store
+- "**App Name**": enter the same merchant name as for the store
 - Click "**Create**" button
 - Now on PoS settings, make sure "**App Name**" and "**Display Title**" are filled out
 - "**Choos Point of Sale Style**": select "**Keypad**"
 - "**Currency**", select the same currency as your store
 - Click on "**Save**" button
-- On top right click on "**View**" button and make sure the keypad is shown
+- On the top right click on the "**View**" button and make sure the keypad is shown

 ### 5. Put PoS link and labels on Bitcoinize device

 - Go back to PoS settings in your browser and click on the "**QR-code icon**"
 - On your Bitcoinize (or other) device, open the "**Camera**" app
 - Scroll to the right until you find "**more**" category -> select "**QR-Code**" // todo: needs clarification/testing
-- Now scan the QR-Code shown in your browser (on PoS settings page)
+- Now scan the QR-Code shown in your browser (on the PoS settings page)
-- After scanning open the URL in Chrome browser
+- After scanning open the URL in the Chrome browser
-- Check that you see the keypad and correct merchant name
+- Check that you see the keypad and the correct merchant name
 - Tap on the 3 dots "**...**" on the top right and select "**Add to home**"
 - Place the icon on the main home screen for easy access
 - Label the device and box with stickers bearing the merchant name